-Hip Bursitis is inflammation of a fluid filled or gel like cushion on the head of the femur, on the outside of the hip, mainly causing pain when lying on your side.
+Hip Bursitis is inflammation of a fluid filled or gel like cushion on the head of the femur, on the outside of the hip.
+It mainly causes pain when lying on your side.
 A bursa is a closed fluid-filled sac that functions as a gliding surface to reduce friction between tissues of the body.
 “Bursae” is the plural form of “bursa.”
 When a bursa becomes inflamed, the condition is known as “bursitis.”

-Hip bursitis is inflammation that affects this a fluid filled sac or cushion (bursa) over the a bony point at the side of your hip.
+Hip bursitis is inflammation that affects this fluid filled sac or cushion (bursa) over the bony point at the side of your hip.
 This condition occurs when the bursa becomes irritated, compressed or infected.
 Hip Bursitis treatment should start as soon as possible to avoid long recovery periods.

 How does this Bursitis happen?

-A Bursa is a gel-like, fluid filled sack that normally prevents muscles or tendons that slide over a bony part to allow smooth movement over the bone, so basically they prevent friction between a muscle or tendon and that must slide over a piece of bone.
+A Bursa is a gel-like, fluid filled sack that normally prevents muscles or tendons from getting injured as they slide over a bony part to allow smooth movement over the bone.
+Basically they prevent friction between a muscle or tendon that must slide over a piece of bone.

 2 Bursae in your hip